How to Start a Small Business: Checklist

 If you haven’t freelanced or worked as an independent contractor before, you’ll quickly discover that paying your taxes is very different than what you’ve experienced as a W-2 employee.
 Plan to pay at least 30-35% of your gross income in taxes.
 This includes: income tax (per your tax bracket) as well as both halves of Social Security and Medicare (FICA).
 This is also known as the self-employment (SE) tax.

 You will also be paying estimated tax payments quarterly.
-Because taxes are not taken out of payment you receive from a client, paying taxes quarterly helps to eliminate paying a huge tax at the end of the year.
-To file your taxes, you’ll generally use form 1040-ES, Estimated Tax for Individuals to calculate and pay these taxes.
+Because taxes are not taken out of the payment you receive from a client, paying taxes quarterly helps to eliminate paying a huge tax at the end of the year.
+To file your taxes, you’ll generally use Form 1040-ES, Estimated Tax for Individuals to calculate and pay these taxes.
 This form contains blank vouchers you can use to mail in payments, or you can make payments online using the Electronic Federal Tax Payment System (EFTPS).
 If you are not familiar with paying taxes as an independent contractor, it is always helpful to consult a tax expert to get your questions answered—especially the first time around.

 6. Choose a Business Structure